Sunday, April 29, 12:30 - 2pm

 Organizers: Daniela Ferrara, Larry Kagemann, Muhammad Abdulrazik and Pedram Hamrah

-Speakers: Nadia Waheed, Andrew Beam, Douglas Foster, Charles Reisman and Malvina Eydelman
+Speakers: Nadia Waheed, Andrew Beam, Douglas Foster, Charles Reisman, Malvina Eydelman and Jeffrey Willis

 Data Sharing is recognized as a key driver of open scientific inquiry and a conduit to stimulating new investigations and analysis.
 International initiatives in Data Sharing are growing consistently, as much as the magnitude of data repositories.
 Of particular interest to this workshop is Data sharing in ophthalmology and visual sciences, which can bring innovative strategies to clinical research, identify new biomarkers and study endpoints, and accelerate scientific advances, with positive impact across scientific fields – from experimental basic science to patient care.
 However, ethics and regulations of Data Sharing must protect data integrity and must assure that private or potentially sensitive patient's information is not revealed.
 Under the right circumstances and for the right reasons, Data Sharing between organizations can play a crucial role in serving science.
 For such, fit-for-purpose governance frameworks should support responsible sharing of information.
 In this workshop, experts from academia, industry and regulatory authorities will engage in a timely discussion about opportunities, challenges and best practices related to Data Sharing.